sthagen/arbejdstimer/docs/usage.md

 $ arbejdstimer now --help
 Usage: arbejdstimer now [OPTIONS]

-  Answer the question if now is a working hour.
+  Silently answer the question if now is a working hour (per return code 0 for yes, and 1 for no).

 Options:
   -c, --config <configpath>  Path to config file (default is